AdamSpera/scriptswitch/README.md

 ### Easy Install (Recommended)

-If you already have Anaconda, Git, and Python installed you can use the **EasyInstall.bat** file!
+If you already have Git and Python installed you can use the **EasyInstall.bat** file!

 ~ **Download the ```EasyInstall.bat``` file at https://adamspera.dev/scriptswitch** ~